Seek-One/hwaccel-search/ffmpeg-benchmarks/README.md

 # FFMPEG benchmarks

-**FFMPEG benchmarks** is a shell script used to call ffmpeg encoders and to benchmark the time performance.
+**FFMPEG benchmarks** is a shell script used to call ffmpeg encoders and to benchmark their performances (time and output file size).

 FFMPEG benchmarks is licensed under the terms and conditions of [MIT licence](https://spdx.org/licenses/MIT.html).